What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 The Final Verdict: Check Your Gear Tonight

-Before buying anything new, go to your kitchen cabinet and inspect your current “go-to” bottle.
-Separate every piece, check the gasket for dark spots, and give it the sniff test.
-If it smells like a swamp, it is time to retire it.
+Before buying anything new, go to your kitchen cabinet and inspect your current favorite bottle.
+Separate every piece, check the silicone gasket for dark spots, and give it a sniff.
+If it smells like a swamp even after a wash, it is time for an upgrade.

-You are now equipped to buy a tool that keeps you hydrated without ruining your gear.
+You are now equipped to buy a tool that keeps you hydrated without ruining your expensive electronics.

 Ready to find your perfect bottle?
-Now that you know exactly what materials, lids, and insulation types work best for your lifestyle, check out our hands-on review of the Best Water Bottles for Hiking.
-We break down the top models on the market so you can skip the hype and grab the exact gear you need.
+Now that you know exactly what materials and insulation types work best, check out our hands-on review of the Best Water Bottles for Hiking.
+We break down the top models on the market so you can grab the exact gear you need.
+For those carrying laptops, our guide on the Best Daypacks for Hiking features packs with dedicated, water-resistant compartments for extra peace of mind.

 One last question: Do you cover your bottle in travel stickers to show off your adventures, or do you keep it clean and minimalist?
 Drop your vote in the comments below!